-In the current project, as a complement to the reforms supported through the PforR, a thorough set of technical assistance activities is being proposed.
-As a IPF Category #3 Technical Assistance, the project's IPF component (4) will primarily support analysis, technical reviews, frameworks, and tools to be used by the Ministry in advancing its strategy of access and quality, and governance at a national level.
+An IPF component is proposed to support the Government of Morocco to deliver on the ambitious targets of the PASE and the Strategic Roadmap; technical assistance to undertake the necessary research, piloting, analysis, structural and organizational changes is crucial.
+As an IPF Category #3 Technical Assistance, the project's IPF component will primarily support analysis, technical reviews, frameworks, and tools to be used by the Ministry in advancing its strategy of access and quality, and governance at a national level.
 IPF activities will finance approximately 15-20 contracts that would be executed and managed by the Directorate of Planning and Strategy within the MENPS.
 The team already in place to support the delivery of PfoR targets will also manage the vendors.
 No major increases in staffing is envisioned.